 2017 — : Lecturer, Department of Geography, Ecole Normale Supérieure (Paris),

-2015-2017 : Visiting PhD Candidate, African Centre for Cities, Department of Environmental & Geographical Science, University of Cape Town (UCT).
+2015-2017 : Visiting PhD student, African Centre for Cities & Department of Environmental & Geographical Science, University of Cape Town (UCT).

 2011 : Research Assistant at Victoria University of Wellington, Marsden Pacific Aid Research Group